 • Anointing heals us through Faith.

-Penance, Anointing of the Sick and Eucharist are the last sacraments administered to a moribund.
-The last Communion is known as Viaticum, food for the journey.
-The order of administration of the rites is Penance, then Anointing and finally Viaticum.
-If the moribund is physically unable to confess, absolution is given conditionally to contrition.
-Only a priest or a bishop can administer the Sacraments of Penance and Anointing of the Sick, but an Extraordinary Minister of Holy Communion may administer Viaticum.
+Penance, Eucharist and Anointing of the Sick, in this order, are the last sacraments administered to a moribund.
+The last Communion is called Viaticum.
+If the moribund is unable to confess, absolution is given conditionally to contrition.
+Priests or bishops can administer Penance and Anointing of the Sick, and Extraordinary Ministers of the Eucharist may administer Viaticum.